 • Broken mechanisms or parts in need of rebuilding?
 Email details along with good photos.

 • Do you/your contractor require tutoring by email in order to effect a repair?
-Inquire.
+Inquire about compensation.

 From June 14, 1990 Boston Globe Magazine